Poobslag/turbofat/README.md

 ![Game screenshot showing blocks of food in a playfield, while a chubby monster sits at a table.](img/screenshot-puzzle.png)

+Turbo Fat is a block-dropping puzzle game for Windows, Linux, iOS, Android and HTML5.

+**Turbo Fat is free; you can download the latest version on the [releases page](https://github.com/Poobslag/turbofat/releases), or play it online at [itch.io](https://poobslag.itch.io/turbo-fat).**

-Turbo Fat is a block-dropping puzzle game.
-It's inspired by a few other block-dropping games but breaks some rules.
+The game is inspired by a few other block-dropping games but breaks some rules.
 Instead of being rewarded for clean horizontal stacks, multiline clears and T-spins, you're rewarded for messy vertical stacks, 3x3 boxes and 'squish moves' where you smush pieces into impossible positions.

 ![Game screenshot monsters talking outdoors, surrounded by some boxy terrain.](img/screenshot-overworld.png)